zchsh/public-domain-ebooks/README.md

 - <https://github.com/IDPF/epub3-samples>

+So far, the cover seems to be set correctly, since I can see it in Finder previews on macOS... but it's not yet showing up on my Kobo!
+Weird.

 ### 2025-03-24 - loading via USB works better

 I _just_ tried loading the exact same file as before over USB.
 Image on the cover page is working now.
 Maybe it was actually the `media-type` in `root.opf`... previously was `jpeg` when it should have been `png`... either way, definitely faster to load via USB that going into a web browser.
 Also promising for managing my own library of `.epub` books!